Globski/quiz-topic/quiz-design/html-css/multiple_choice_questions.md

 # **Question:** What is the purpose of the `<body>` element in HTML?

 > * **Answer:** The `<body>` element contains everything that is displayed inside the main browser window.
 All visible content, such as text, images, and links, is placed within the `<body>` element.

+---

+# **Question:** What is the role of content management systems in website management?

+> **Answer:** Content management systems (CMS) enable users to log into an administration section of a website to control content.
+These systems often allow users to edit parts of the page instead of the entire page, without needing to interact with the underlying `<html>`, `<head>`, or `<body>` elements.

+---

+# **Question:** How do CMS tools typically manage website content?

+> **Answer:** CMS tools often include fields for entering content, such as a page title, main article, publication date, or product details like title, description, price, and quantity.
+These details are inserted into pre-defined templates, which control the layout of the site.

+---

+# **Question:** What is the benefit of using templates in a CMS?

+> **Answer:** Using templates allows easier content updates across many pages.
+If you alter a template, every page using it will automatically update, saving time and effort.
+This is especially helpful for e-commerce sites with a large number of products.

+---

+# **Question:** How do text editors in CMS work?

+> **Answer:** Text editors in CMS typically offer word processor-like tools to style text, add links, and insert images.
+These editors convert the formatted content into HTML code behind the scenes, making it easy for non-technical users to create content.

+---

+# **Question:** Can users edit the HTML code produced by text editors in a CMS?

+> **Answer:** Yes, many CMS text editors allow users to view and edit the HTML code they generate, offering more control over the website's content and presentation.

+---

+# **Question:** Is it safe to edit template files in a CMS?

+> **Answer:** While some CMS platforms allow you to edit template files, caution is necessary.
+Editing these files requires careful attention, as incorrect changes could break the site.
+Always refer to the CMS documentation and ensure you’re familiar with its structure before making edits.

+---